Mexican town shakes off shock after quake, begins to move forward

 Family members sitting with a caged parakeet on the sidewalk outside their home told CNN it was too dangerous to sleep inside, for fear of aftershocks that could topple the cracked foundations of the colonial era, two-story house.

 Municipal workers aided by squads of volunteers had already cleared debris from almost all of Jojutla's main roads.
-Armed soldiers and police patrolled neighborhoods after night fell, roping off once-bustling streets were three- and four-story commercial buildings leaning dangerously, due to cracked facades and damaged foundations.
+Armed soldiers and police patrolled neighborhoods after night fell, roping off once-bustling streets with three- and four-story commercial buildings leaning dangerously, due to cracked facades and damaged foundations.

 Tuesday's magnitude 7.1 earthquake turned the town's iconic bell tower into debris and damaged its market, which is crucial to the local economy.

 Speaking with CNN affiliate Foro TV, Graco Ramírez, governor of Morelos state, said that a "significant part of Jojutla is destroyed."
-The town is just 45 miles west-nothwest of the quake's epicenter.
+The town is just 45 miles west-northwest of the quake's epicenter.

 Late into the night, bands of volunteers wearing reflective orange vests and construction helmets roamed through the town, distributing sandwiches and water.